mondoohq/mondoo-operator/docs/user-manual.md

             port: 443
 ```

+### Firewall rules for the webhook

+Make sure your Kubernetes API servers can connect to the webhook.
+Otherwise, you would see connection timeout errors in your API server logs.
+An example for an EKS basic firewall rule can be found [here](../terraform/aws/main.tf#L110)

 ## Creating a secret for private image scanning

 To allow the Mondoo operator to scan private images, it needs access to image pull secrets for these private registries.